-- a) Strengthen, interoperate services in consistent workflow and optimise them in light of integration within the RISIS Core Facility (RCF) - b) Widen significantly the type of research activities supported by RCF, through the integration of new data analytics tools and services, specifically by enabling flexible geographical analysis and multilingual content analytics. - c) Design and implement new visual analytics interfaces for RCF, to improve usability and harmoniseuser interactions, as well as enable researchers from the OpenAIRE infrastructure with the ability to access and use RISIS RI services and outputs.

-The expected outcome is a much richer and more powerful RISIS research e-Infrastructure, that offers a wide, state-of-the-art range of theoretically-sound and practically applicable data analytics methods and algorithms, providing a broad statistical foundation for new research.
+- a) Strengthen, interoperate services in consistent workflow and optimise them in light of integration within the RISIS Core Facility (RCF) - b) Widen significantly the type of research activities supported by RCF, through the integration of new data analytics tools and services, specifically by enabling flexible geographical analysis, multilingual content analytics and renewed analysis on problem-based dynamics of science, technology and innovation - c) Design and implement new visual analytics interfaces for RCF, to improve usability and harmonise user interactions, as well as enable researchers from the OpenAIRE infrastructure with the ability to access and use RISIS RI services and outputs.
+The expected outcome is a much richer and more powerful RISIS research e-Infrastructure, that offers a wide, state of-the-art range of theoretically-sound and practically applicable data analytics methods and algorithms, providing a broad statistical foundation for new research.